AlessioSocci/EDUCATIONAL-RED_PITAYA-125_14-2/README.md

 Reading are effectuated in polling mode (interrupt or DMA not yet being configured).

 - MAIN: when 3.3 V applied on input designed pin, output designed pin go HIGH and the eight onboard led turns on;
-An interrupt on timer, drive a basic FIFO task scheduler: toggle the onboard led, connected to AXI GPIO, and PS MIO output pin 13 in task 1, read internal core temperature in task 2, read external AXI GPIO analog input in polling, out of task domain and into infinite loop of main function.
+An interrupt on timer, drive a basic FIFO task scheduler: toggle the eight onboard led, connected to AXI GPIO, and the first led connected directly to processor in task 1, read internal core temperature in task 2, read external AXI GPIO analog input and PS MIO input in polling, out of task domain and into infinite loop of main function.
+If button of AXI GPIO is pressed, the eight led are on, else blink with tasko; if button are pressed, the two led connected to processor are on, else the second is off and the first blink with task0.